SUSE/beamertheme-suse/README.md

 If you install from the package, the Poppins and Roboto Mono fonts will be installed.
 Otherwise you will need to install them yourself:

 ```
-$ zypper in google-poppins-font google-roboto-mono-fonts
+$ zypper in google-poppins-fonts google-roboto-mono-fonts
 ```

 See the LaTeX source of the included [example](example.tex) to get started.